CISecurity/ControlsAssessmentSpecification/control-18/control-18.9.rst

 Measures
 --------
 * M1(i) = (For each system with a production deployment "i") 1 if at least one non-production deployment environment exists for that system, 0 otherwise.
-* M2 = The number of systems with a production deployment
+* M2 = Count of systems with a production deployment
-* M3 = The number of user accounts whose access to production environments is monitored by the mechanism defined by Input 3.
+* M3 = Count of user accounts whose access to production environments is monitored by the mechanism defined by Input 3.
-* M4 = The number of user accounts with access to production environments (the count from Operation 2).
+* M4 = Count of user accounts with access to production environments (the count from Operation 2).

 Metrics
 -------